The DOM: The Document Object Model

 $("sectoin").some().css('border','2px solid blue');

-Notice the some() inserted into the chain.
-This method will give you an error if there are zero things in the set.
+And you'll get an error if there are zero things in the set.
 There's also a .one() method, which throws an error if there isn't exactly one match.
 Here, if I mistype fred as ferd, I get a useful error:

-You can load the bounds plugin like this:
+You can load the bounds plug-in like this:

 <script src="https://cs.wellesley.edu/~anderson/js/bounds/bounds-plugin.js"></script>